waldiez/py/README.md

   --rm \
   -v /path/to/a/flow.waldiez:/flow.waldiez \
   -v /path/to/an/output:/output \
-  waldiez/waldiez --export /flow.waldiez --output /output/flow[.py|.ipynb]
+  waldiez/waldiez convert --file /flow.waldiez --output /output/flow[.py|.ipynb] [--force]

 # with selinux and/or podman, you might get permission (or file not found) errors, so you can try:
 $CONTAINER_COMMAND run \